ruesier/memoryLearning/README.md

 # memoryLearning
 machine learning golang library using the imaginary parts of complex numbers to represent the memory of a model.

+This library is to be used on types of data that have a natural ordering.
+An example ordering would be ordering events temporally.
+Each data point would be represented as a vector (in golang a slice) of float64.
+An initial transformation of the data would generate a configured number of data points.
+These data points would be combined with a vector of values of the same size.
+This combination results in a vector of complex numbers.
+The real component comes from the input data and the imaginary part comes from the internal state of the model.
+After a nueral network tranforms the complex vector, the output vector comes from a final standard nueral network layer on just the real part of the complex vector.
+The imaginary component is saved to be used on the next input data.

+The imaginary data is used to act as a kind of memory in the model.
+This does mean that training the model will require the data to be presented in a complete sequence instead of a random sampling so that the internal memory can be correctly trained.